odoo/documentation/ecommerce/shopper_experience/portal.rst

 It has never been so easy for your customers to access their customer account.
-Forget endless signup forms,
-Odoo makes it as easy as ABC.
+Forget endless signup forms, Twenty20 makes it as easy as ABC.
 They are suggested to sign up (name, email, password) when the order is placed, and not before.
 Indeed, nothing is more annoying than going through a signup process